What is astigmatism?

 - Consider An Omega-3 Supplement

-For those who don’t mind fishy foods, consider adding more salmon, sardines, skipjack tuna, or mackerel into your weekly diet.
+For those who don’t mind fishy foods, consider adding more salmon, sardines, skipjack tuna, or mackerel to your weekly diet.
 You might also want to eat more omega-3-rich walnuts, chia seeds, and flaxseeds.

 Alternatively, you could get your omega-3 from salmon oil capsules or cod liver oil.